elisa-tech/tsc/safety-architecture/tools/callgraph-tool/doc/query_examples.md

 The output now shows one function call deeper into each function call chain starting from `sock_recvmsg`.

-The dashed lines indicate indirect function calls: where the function call happens through a function pointer.
-Indirect function call targets are resolved by crix-callgraph using the Multi Layer Type Analysis (MLTA) based on the [crix](https://github.com/umnsec/crix) program.
+The dashed lines indicate indirect function calls: these are cases where the function call happens through a function pointer.
+Indirect function call targets are resolved by crix-callgraph using the type-analysis based on [crix](https://github.com/umnsec/crix) program.

 #### Example: functions calling sock_recvmsg
 To visualize the functions that can possibly call `sock_recvmsg` run the following command: